 There are a few fees and costs that you may need to budget for.
 Some of these include:

 Lender costs vary and cover of costs for administration fees as well as the lender’s own valuation.
-These costs will generally be between $600 – $800.

 This should be done before you purchase the property and should always be done by a qualified expert.
 The Contract of Sale should take into consideration the building inspection, giving you the option to withdraw the offer without any significant penalties.
-A building inspection and report will cost about $1000 depending on the size of your property.

 Again, this should be done before you purchase the property to make sure the property you are buying is problem-free when it comes to pests.
 The Contract of Sale should also take into consideration the Pest Inspection, giving you the opportunity to withdraw if pests are found to be a problem with your property, without incurring any major costs.
-A pest inspection will cost around $500 depending on the size of your property.

 Stamp duty rates are dependent on the value price of the property and are set by each state and territory.
 There may also be a stamp duty on the mortgage.